brunotco/excel-data-importer/README.md

 Importer that allows to load data from a `.xls` or `.xlsx` file and store it in the database - `User` table.

-This data can be viewed in the Web UI.
+This data can be viewed in the Web UI, also includes a few user edit functions.

 # Structure